ieb/NmeaApp/README.md

 * [x] AWA shows S336 instead of P24
 * [x] Pitch is not P or S
-* [ ] enginCoolantTemperature doesnt fit in display
+* [ ] enginCoolantTemperature doesn't fit in display
 * [ ] alternatorVoltage
 * [ ] Not sure log and trip are displaying correctly.
 * [ ] Latitude and longitude should be together in 1 instrument.